Effective Treatment for Kratom Dependence

 Stimulant Effects

 According to the European Monitoring Center for Drugs and Drug Addiction (EMCDDA), just a few grams of kratom can produce stimulant effects.
-Stimulating strains and dosages of kratom might make you feel more active and alert and even elevate your heart rate.
+Stimulating strains and dosages of kratom might make you feel more active and alert, and even elevate your heart rate.

 The effects often occur within a few minutes after using the drug and may last up to 1 1/2 hours.